GitTools/actions/docs/examples/github/gitversion/execute/usage-examples.md

 Find out how to use the **gitversion/execute** action using the examples below.

-For the GitVersion workflow to execute successfully, you must checkout your Git repository with `fetch-depth: 0` to fetch all history for all tags and branches, as follows:
+For the GitVersion workflow to execute successfully, you must checkout your Git repository with `fetch-depth: 0` to fetch all history for all tags and branches.
+You must also run the GitVersion Setup step before the Execute step:

 ```yaml
 steps: